A Bayesian Nonparametric Approach for Identifying Differentially Abundant Taxa in Multigroup Microbiome Data with Covariates: A Bayesian hierarchical approach

-As discussed in Section \ref{S:introduction}, \textit{biological zeros} occur due to the actual absence of a taxon for a group, and manifest as blocks of taxa with zeros for an entire group of subjects.
-Therefore, these taxa are labeled as DA without further analysis. \textit{Technical zeros} are related to issues such as batch effects \cite{batchEffects2019} often encountered during the processing and sequencing of samples. \textit{Sampling zeros} randomly occur due to a taxon not being measured in a sample, e.g., because of small sampling depths.
-Analyzing the non-biological sources of sparsity is less straightforward and requires carefully designed statistical methods.
+As discussed in Section \ref{S:introduction}, \textit{biological zeros} refer to the complete absence of a taxon in an entire (say, $k$th) group and manifest as a matrix column of zeros for all $n_k$ subjects.
+These taxa are easily identified as DA and removed from the dataset in a pre-processing step.
+On the other hand, \textit{technical zeros} are caused by processing or sequencing batch effects and \textit{sampling zeros} are randomly missing taxa in specific samples.
+Distinguishing and appropriately accounting for these ``non-biological'' zeros in differential analysis requires more sophisticated techniques.

-Consequently, our statistical framework primarily focuses on technical and sampling zeros.
-The proposed ZIBNP model relies on a two-component mixture for each element of $\boldsymbol{Z}$, namely, a point mass at zero (representing technical zeros) and a Bayesian nonparametric (BNP) model for the counts, denoted by $\mathscr{F}$, under which sampling zeros may stochastically occur.
-More formally, with $\mathscr{F}_{ij}$ denoting the marginal distribution of $Z_{ij}$ under BNP model $\mathscr{F}$, and $I_{\{0\}}$ representing a point mass at~0, the ZIBNP model assumes that
+The proposed ZIBNP model postulates a two-component mixture for each element of $\mathbf{Z}$, namely, a point mass at zero representing technical zeros and a Bayesian nonparametric (BNP) model, denoted by $\mathscr{F}$, under which sampling zeros may stochastically occur.
+More formally, with $\mathscr{F}_{ij}$ denoting the marginal distribution of $Z_{ij}$ under BNP model $\mathscr{F}$ and $I_{\{0\}}$ representing a point mass at~0:

-where $r_{ij}$ is the probability of a technical zero in sample $i$ and taxon $j$ and $\boldsymbol{R}=((r_{ij}))$ denotes the $n \times p$ matrix of probabilities of technical zeros.
-The second mixture component accounts for sampling zeros.
-Section \ref{S:BNP} develops BNP model $\mathscr{F}$.
-Section \ref{S:technical zeros} details the stochastic process for technical zeros.
+where $r_{ij}$ is the probability of a technical zero in sample $i$ and taxon $j$.
+Let $\mathbf{R}=((r_{ij}))$ denote the $n \times p$ matrix of technical zero probabilities.
+The first mixture component represents technical zeros and the second component includes sampling zeros.
+Section~\ref{S:BNP} develops BNP model $\mathscr{F}$.
+Section~\ref{S:technical zeros} describes the model for technical zeros.

-\subsection{Bayesian nonparametric (BNP) model, $\mathscr{F}$}
+\subsection{Bayesian nonparametric (BNP) model}